Trimming lavender is an important step that helps extend and renew blooming year after year.

 Maintenance pruning on lavender also keeps it from seeming bare or sparse.

-To avoid lavender losing its figure, the best technique is to prune on a regular basis.
+To help lavender keeps its figure, the best technique is to prune on a regular basis.
 Pruning lavender every year will enhance blooming.

 When to prune lavender